CarmanK/GraphSemantics/README.md

 3. The last step takes the output_data folder and computes the BM25 score to find which sentences cover the most unique phrases.

   * This step can be optimized to be more efficient.

+## Thoughts/changes for future iterations
+* Use greedy algorithm, choose the sentence that covers the most number of unvisited phrase or unvisted pair of phrases at each iteration instead of BM25? for step 2.3 (and other tweeks)
+* fixes noted above in the other steps (in progress)
+* tweek the values of our k
+* upload 100MB to elasticsearch instead of only 10MB
+* retrain the 1GB model in autophrase and make sure to cat the scraped titles+abstracts into it